awsdocs/aws-service-catalog-admin-guide/doc_source/configure-snow.md

 ## Installing ServiceNow Connector Scoped Application<a name="install-snow-connector"></a>

-The AWS Service Catalog Connector for ServiceNow is released as a conventional ServiceNow scoped application via a [ServiceNow Update Set](https://docs.servicenow.com/bundle/london-application-development/page/build/system-update-sets/reference/get-started-update-sets.html)\.
+The AWS Service Catalog Connector for ServiceNow is released as a conventional ServiceNow scoped application via a [ServiceNow Update Set](https://servicecatalogconnector.s3.amazonaws.com/AWS_SC_update_set_2.3.4.xml)\.
 ServiceNow update sets are code changes to the out\-of\-the\-box platform and enable developers to move code across ServiceNow instance environments\.
 The Connector for ServiceNow update set is available to download in the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/f0b117a3db32320093a7d7a0cf961912/)\.
-For users installing the update set on a ServiceNow Personal Developer Instance \(PDI\), download the code from [Connector for ServiceNow version 2\.3\.3 update set\.](https://servicecatalogconnector.s3.amazonaws.com/AWS_SC_update_set_2.3.3.xml)
+For users installing the update set on a ServiceNow Personal Developer Instance \(PDI\), download the code from [Connector for ServiceNow version 2\.3\.4 update set\.](https://servicecatalogconnector.s3.amazonaws.com/AWS_SC_update_set_2.3.4.xml)

- The Connector for ServiceNow version 2\.3\.3 update set may be applied to a “London,” "Madrid," or "New York" platform release of ServiceNow\.
+ The Connector for ServiceNow version 2\.3\.4 update set may be applied to a "Madrid," "New York," or "Orlando" platform release of ServiceNow\.

  If you do not already have a ServiceNow instance, begin with the first step below\.
 If you already have a ServiceNow instance, proceed to **To download AWS Service Catalog Connector for ServiceNow**\.